Pilotcore Insights

 Use AWS shared responsibility boundaries to clarify what the platform handles versus what your team must implement.

-7. Prepare stakeholders and operating teams
+7. prepare stakeholders and operating teams

 • clear ownership for each workload and environment